 Whistler Mountain Bike Park

-The Whistler Bike Park opens for it’s 25th anniversary on May 17, 2024, with the debut of the new Fitzsimmons Express chair!
-Plus, riders will find plenty of fun to be had with exciting new trails designed for every ability, plus the new Gatorade Skills Park, in addition to two new trails in the Fitzsimmons zone for riders to hone in on their skills.
+The Whistler Bike Park opened on May 16, 2025, with the eight-person Fitzsimmons Chair getting you on those trails faster than ever!
 Park Zones will come into play as the snow melts, so keep your eyes on the hours of operation page and check Whistler Blackcomb’s trail page to see what’s open before you come.
-Whistler Blackcomb recently released some Whistler Bike Park Zone Maps to help you see what’s open and when.

-Riders can upload via Fitzsimmons Express starting May 17.
-Creekside Gondola will open on June 8, with the Whistler Village Gondola following on June 15.
+Riders can upload via Fitzsimmons Express.
+The Whistler Village Gondola opens to bikes unloading at midstation only from May 17 to June 13, and then from June 14 to September 1, it will be open to the Roundhouse (when conditions permit).
+Creekside Gondola will open on June 7.
 Keep an eye on the hours of operation page when you make your plans.

 Take a look at Whistler.com’s Stay & Bike Park Package for a deal when you book accommodation and Whistler Bike Park tickets together.